Utils¶

 inline virtual iterator erase(const_iterator first, const_iterator last)

-inline virtual void insert(const OrdVector &vec)
+inline virtual bool insert(const OrdVector &vec)

 inline void clear()